The Do’s & Don’ts of Closing and Renovating

 E. When you have a signed contract and the deposit has changed hands?

 G. When the condo, co-op board or town DOB approves the plans?

-To explore the question, we talked to James Jantarasami, a New York attorney with expertise in housing and real estate.
-James walked us through a few do’s and don’ts of buying a home and renovating:
+We talked to James Jantarasami, a New York attorney with expertise in housing and real estate to explore the question.
+James walked us through a few do’s and don’ts of buying a home and renovating.

 Own your property before finding a contractor.

 DON’T shop around for a contractor before you have a place.
 Maybe this is obvious, but we sometimes see prospective owners jump the gun and try to interview contractors about a theoretical project.
 You will not be able to have a productive conversation with an architect, designer, or general contractor without knowing the exact details about the space you will be undertaking.
 Don’t start this conversation without an existing layout.